I’m so lazy. I don’t fit in. I’m failing at adulthood.

 Talk to yourself like you would a friend

-When your inner conversation starts to go negative, Dr. Honsberger suggests rethinking the situation.
+When your thoughts turn negative, Dr. Honsberger suggests looking at the situation in a new way.
 “What would you say if you were talking to a friend and they were telling you these things?” she says.
 You’d probably tell them they’re being too hard on themselves.
 Show yourself the same compassion you’d show a friend.

 Stay connected with people you trust

 Self-criticism makes you feel isolated and alone.
 But everyone has these experiences.
 “Share how you’re feeling with someone you trust,” Dr. Honsberger says.
 “Talking to others can help you feel less alone and part of a community.”
-And when you can’t talk in person, reach out by phone or with a video chat app like Skype or Zoom.
+And when you can’t talk in person, reach out by phone or a video call.

 Write down what you’re thinking